 Compass Access for Charter School Users

-- First obtain credentials to access COMPASS by completing an SDP_ExternalUserForm for access to COMPASS.
+- First obtain credentials to access COMPASS by completing an External User Request form.
+This form can be obtained through the Charter Schools Office.

-- Send the completed form to email@example.com.
-A designee from the Department of Transportation Services will sign off as your district sponsor and email the form to the IT Helpdesk for COMPASS access.
+- Send the completed form to firstname.lastname@example.org.
+A designee from the Charter Schools Office will sign off as your district sponsor and email the form to the IT Helpdesk for COMPASS access.

 - New users will receive an email from email@example.com with their username, password and a link to the School District of Philadelphia SDP portal to login to COMPASS.